alexwolfe/Buttons/README.md

 2. Include css in the head of your webpage. *You only need the font-awesome css if you're using icons* `<link rel="stylesheet" href="css/font-awesome.min.css">` `<link rel="stylesheet" href="css/buttons.css">`
 3. Create buttons in your html.
+[View code examples here](http://alexwolfe.github.io/Buttons/).

 Customize Buttons
 ====================